carlosdibaya/carlosdibaya.github.io/index.md

 # About me

 <div style="text-align: justify"> <p>I received a PhD in applied mathematics at the University of Leeds in November 2022.
-I worked under the supervision of Dr Vincent Caudrelier in the Integrable Systems group. {{site.title}}</p>
+I worked under the supervision of Dr Vincent Caudrelier in the Integrable Systems group.</p>

 <p>I also hold a BSc and an MSc in mathematics from the University of Kinshasa and the University of the Western Cape, respectively.</p>
 </div>